 Find your base

-Although London is a vast City, the underground connects it all so well that you can easily move from one area to another.
+Although London is a vast city, the underground connects it all so well that you can easily move from one area to another.
 The first place to start it finding your base, a comfortable home from home where you can relax your feet at the end of a busy day.
 London-serviced apartments enable you to live like a local and give you a more personal feel than staying in a hotel.
 You’ll have more space, independence and freedom to make your break exactly what you want it to be.

 Planning your itinerary

-With the internet at your fingertips there is a wealth of information online which can be both helpful and a little overwhelming, it’s easy to get pulled in a thousand directions.
+With the internet at your fingertips, there is a wealth of information online which can be both helpful and a little overwhelming, it’s easy to get pulled in a thousand directions.
 I found this useful tool for visitors considering serviced apartments in London, which allows you to plan your itinerary based on the number of days you will be staying in the City.
-The other great bonus is that it the web-based app offers exclusive discounts with a number of eateries within the Square Mile, which adds extra value.
+The other great bonus is that the web-based app offers exclusive discounts with a number of eateries within the Square Mile, which adds extra value.

 What to pack for London

 No matter what time of year you are planning your trip to London there are a few essentials that you don’t want to be without;